Tubular cluster algebras I: categorification: Tubular cluster categories

 \begin{theorem} For the subcategory $\cC_M:=\{X\in\lmd{\Lam}\mid X\rvert_Q\in\Add(M)\}$ the following holds: \begin{itemize} \item[(a)] $\cC_M$ is Frobenius category.
 The stable category $\scC_M$ is a triangulated 2-Calabi-Yau category with a basic cluster-tilting object $T_M=\oplus_{i=1}^{r-n}T_i$ such that the quiver $\hQ_\oM$ of $\End_{\scC_M}(T_M)$ is obtained from $\tQ_\oM$ by inserting extra arrows $M_i\rightarrow M_j$ whenever $M_j\cong\tau_Q M_i$. \item[(b)] We have a cluster character $\vph_?\df\operatorname{obj}(\scC_M)\rightarrow A_M$ in the sense of~\cite[Def.~2]{Pa08} with the following additional properties: \begin{itemize} \item[(i)] $A_M$ is a finitely generated cluster algebra with trivial coefficients and initial seed $((\vph_{T_i})_{i=1,\ldots,r-n},\hQ_\oM)$. \item[(ii)] The family $(\vph_X)$ where $X$ runs over the isoclasses of rigid objects in $\scC_M$, is linearly independent in $A_M$. \end{itemize} \item[(c)] If $E_\oM$ is piecewise hereditary, then $\scC_M$ is triangle equivalent to the cluster category $\cDb(\lmd{E_\oM})/\euler{\tau_\cD^{-1}[1]}$. \end{itemize} \end{theorem}

 \begin{remark} Part~(a) of the theorem is a consequence of Theorems~2.1, 2.2 and~2.3 in~\cite{GLS08}.
 Part~(b) follows easily from the discussion in the Sections 3.2, 3.4. and~3.6 of~\cite{GLS08}.
 Part~(c) follows from~\cite[Theorem~5.15]{Am08}.
-Note, that Amiot's category $\cC_A$ is by construction the triangulated hull of the orbit category $\cDb(\lmd{E_\oM})/\euler{\tau_\cD^{-1}[1]}$, however if $A$ is piecewise hereditary already the orbit category is triangulated by~\cite{Ke05}. \end{remark}
+Note, that Amiot's category $\cC_A$ is by construction the triangulated hull of the orbit category $\cDb(\lmd{E_\oM})/\euler{\tau_\cD^{-1}[1]}$, however if $A$ is piecewise hereditary, the orbit category is already triangulated by~\cite{Ke05}. \end{remark}

 \begin{remark} The above theorem implies the following: Suppose $E_\oM$ is derived equivalent to $\coh\XX$ for a tubular weighted projective line $\XX$, then by~(c) the stable category $\scC_M$ is triangle equivalent to the cluster category $\cC_\XX$.
-Since in this case the exchange graph of the cluster tilting object is connected we obtain by~(b) a bijection between the positive real Schur roots and cluster variables.
+It follows from~\cite[Thm.~8.8]{BKL08} that in this case the exchange graph of the cluster tilting objects of $\scC_M$ is connected.
+Thus, we obtain by~(b) a bijection between the positive real Schur roots and cluster variables.
 We will see in the next subsection that this situation is given for the tubular E-types $(3,3,3)$, $(4,4,2)$ and~$(6,3,2)$.

 Moreover, two cluster variables belong to a common cluster if and only if the corresponding positive real Schur roots are Ext-orthogonal. \end{remark}